UNC-Major-Lab/MSAcquisitionSimulator/README.md

 * Create a class that inherits the *AcquisitionController* interface.

 * Implement a constructor that takes in a *std::vector\<std::string\>* parameter which should be parsed by boost::program_options.
-Use AbstractTopN as an example.
+Use *AbstractTopN* as an example.

-* Implement a function to create a new scan request (std::unique_ptr<ScanRequest> get_scan_request(current_time))
+* Implement a function to create a new scan request (std::unique_ptr<ScanRequest> get_scan_request(double current_time))

-* A ScanRequest consists of a double min_mz, double max_mz, and bool do_fragmentation for an MS1 and also a BasicPeak and parent_scan_id for an MS2.
-Again see AbstractTopN for an example.
+* A ScanRequest consists of the min_mz and max_mz for an MS1 and also a BasicPeak (mz, intensity) for the target precursor peak, and parent_scan_id for an MS2.
+Again see *AbstractTopN* for an example.

 * implement a function to process a new scan (void process_scan(Scan* scan)).

-* An MS1Scan consists of a std::vector<BasicPeak> (mz and intensity), time_of_scan, elapsed_time, scan_id, scan_type (MS1 or MS2).
+* An MS1Scan consists of a *std::vector\<BasicPeak\>*, time_of_scan, elapsed_time, scan_id, and scan_type (MS1 or MS2).

-* An MS2Scan also contains the PIF for each peptide, total ion intensity, the targeted precursor peak, the PSM sequence and probability, and a list of proteins the peptide matches.
+* An MS2Scan also contains the PIF for each peptide, total ion intensity, the targeted precursor peak, the PSM sequence and probability, and a list of proteins the peptide maps to.

-* Register your controller with MainAcquisitionSimulator.cpp so that it will be used when the acquisition.conf file gives the name for your controller.
+* Register your controller with mainAcquisitionSimulator.cpp get_controller function so that it will be used when the acquisition.conf file provides the name of your controller.